CitySDK/tourism_library_js/README.md

 ==============

 This library provides the general methods written in JavaScript to use the CitySDK Tourism API.
-You can check the index.html for a few usage examples.
+You can check the test-case.html (unit tests using QUnit) for a few usage examples.

 **See http://citysdk.ist.utl.pt/ for more information**